High-confidence insights from unique research methodologies.

 Select nonproprietary data that we are generally able to share with partners derive largely from three sources:

-At over 140,000 survey respondents and counting, the National Attitudes, Awareness, and Usage Study (NAAU) is believed to be the largest ongoing study of perceptions and behaviors related to visitor-serving organizations in the United States.
+At over 270,000 survey respondents and counting, the National Awareness, Attitudes, and Usage Study (NAAU) is believed to be the largest ongoing study of perceptions and behaviors related to visitor-serving organizations in the United States.
 Originally funded by IMPACTS, The David and Lucille Packard Foundation, and Monterey Bay Aquarium, funders also include Google, the U.S. Department of State, and Stanford University, among others.
+Learn more about the NAAU.

 Institutional monitoring of 224 organizations